codingforentrepreneurs/Guides/all/postgresql_and_django.md

-# Prepare PostgresSQL for Django
+# Prepare PostgreSQL for Django
 This assumes you have `postgresql` installed on your machine.
 Check out our [database installation guides](https://github.com/codingforentrepreneurs/Guides#database-installation) to install it on your computer.